-The site production for GEA high pressure homogenizers is located in Parma, Italy.
-This area it is also called the Italian Food Valley, because of many and important food processing companies that here have started and developed their business.
+The production site for GEA high-pressure homogenizers is located in Parma, Italy.
+This area is also known as Italy’s Food Valley, due to the numerous market-leading food processing companies that started and developed their business here.

-This unique environment allowed GEA to follow the trend: the out-standing manufacturing capabilities that lies behind the homogenizers is one of the main feature able to ensure high quality results, together with the close cooperation with universities and research centers.
+This unique environment has allowed GEA to follow the trend: the outstanding manufacturing capabilities that lie behind our homogenizers is one of the main features that enables them to ensure high-quality results, together with the company’s close cooperation with universities and research centers.

-GEA can guarantee the complete internal manufacturing of homogenizers key components, offering a full traceability of materials.
+GEA manufactures all the key components of its homogenizers in-house, ensuring full traceability of materials.

-- Fabricating up to 1000 machines per year lead to a dedicated workstream both for the crankshafts and the compression blocks.
+We manufacture up to 1000 machines per year, with dedicated workstreams for both crankshafts and compression blocks.

-- Workstream crankshafts: rough turning, rough milling of crank pins, final turning, final milling of crank pins, lubrication bores drilling.
+Crankshaft workstream: rough turning, rough milling of crank pins, final turning, final milling of crank pins, lubrication bore drilling.

-- Workstream compression heads: raw milled (Duplex or Super Duplex SS) forged blocks produced by qualified suppliers according to GEA specifications (magnetoscopic and ultrasonic tests included), milling/boaring/reaming in 2 steps cycle, high precision tapering of conical valves bores, rough edges rounding off and final polishing to increase cleanability and mechanical strength.
+- Compression block workstream: raw milled (Duplex or Super Duplex SS) forged blocks produced by qualified suppliers according to GEA specifications (magnetoscopic and ultrasonic tests included), milling/boring/reaming in 2-step cycle, high-precision tapering of conical valves bores, rounding off of rough edges and final polishing to increase cleanability and mechanical strength.